(855) 851-5000

 Search

-MEXLAW > Immigration > Important Information for Tourists and Expats Leaving Mexico
+MEXLAW > Immigration > Important Information for Tourists and Expats Departing Mexico

-Important Information for Tourists and Expats Leaving Mexico
+Important Information for Tourists and Expats Departing Mexico

-Passport holders from countries listed in the “no visa required” link below are not required to apply for a visa before traveling to Mexico.
+Passport holders from countries listed in the “No Visa Required” link do not need to apply for a visa before traveling to Mexico.
+Travelers from countries not on the “No Visa Required” list must contact their nearest Mexican Consulate to apply for a visa before traveling.

-For more information about residency in Mexico contact vela.a@mexlaw.ca.
+For further information or assistance with residency in Mexico, contact us at customerservices@mexlaw.com.